ee7u/cuda-nn/README.md

 Some of the code has been taken and modified from llm.c.

-So far this is only a naive CPU implementation, the more interesting stuff is WIP.
+train_cifar.c contains a simple CPU implementation. train_cifar.cu contains a naive cuda implementation of the same model.
+Optimization is WIP.